 If you are receiving student aid from a province other than Manitoba, you will need to take all forms to the Financial Aid & Award Officer for processing.

 Other government or band funding

-Financial assistance may be available to students with a disability related to a chronic medical condition, physical or learning disability, and mental health issues through agencies such as marketAbilities, Society for Manitobans with Disabilities or CNIB (Canadian National Institute for the Blind).
+Financial assistance may be available to students with a disability that is related to a chronic medical condition, physical or learning disability, and mental health issues through agencies such as marketAbilities, Society for Manitobans with Disabilities, or CNIB (Canadian National Institute for the Blind).
 Please contact these agencies directly to find out more.

 Tuition Waiver Program